slsa-framework/slsa-verifier/README.md

       --source-versioned-tag string   [optional] expected version the binary was compiled from.
 Uses semantic version to match the tag
 ```

-### Verify npm packages built using the SLSA3 Node.js builder
+### Verify npm packages built using the SLSA3 Node.js builder on GitHub

 This section describes how to verify packages built using the SLSA Build L3
 [Node.js builder](https://github.com/slsa-framework/slsa-github-generator/blob/main/internal/builders/nodejs/README.md).

-To verify a npm packages, first download the package tarball and attestations.
+To verify an npm package, first download the package tarball and attestations.

 ```shell
 curl -Sso attestations.json $(npm view @ianlewis/actions-test@0.1.126 --json | jq -r '.dist.attestations.url') && \